Islamabad Marriott Hotel bombing

 The Marriott was the most prestigious hotel in the capital, and was located near government buildings, diplomatic missions, embassies and high commissions.

 During the investigation, three suspected terrorists were arrested by the Pakistani police.
 They were suspected of having facilitated the suicide bomber.
-However later they were acquitted of all charges as no evidence was ever presented against them.
+However, later they were acquitted of all charges as no evidence was ever presented against them.

-A few months after the hotel's bombing the Government of Pakistan had re-constructed it, and the Islamabad Marriott reopened officially on 28 December 2008.
+Only a few months after the hotel's bombing owner Sadruddin Hashwani had arranged a re-construction, and the Islamabad Marriott reopened officially on 28 December 2008.
+It is one of the worst terrorist attacks in the history of Pakistan.

 Attack

 The hotel blast caused a severe natural gas leak that set the top floor of the five-story, 258-room hotel on fire, police said.
 The explosion was heard 15 kilometres away.
 The blaze that followed quickly engulfed the entire structure of the Marriott hotel.
 About two-thirds of the building caught fire as a result of the explosion after a natural gas pipe was blown open, and the reception area was completely destroyed.

 The owner of the Marriott Hotel, Hashoo Group, owned by Sadruddin Hashwani, said the truck carrying the bomb had been stopped at the front barrier.
 "Some shots were fired.
 One of our guards fired back, and in the meantime the suicide bomber detonated all the explosives.
 All the guards on the gate died", said Hashwani.